-Graduate Assistantships: Approximately 60 graduate assistantships are available.
-For students in the Rehabilitation Counseling program, traineeships are sometimes available.
+Graduate Assistantships: Approximately 70 graduate assistantships are available.
+Graduate assistantships provide fully admitted graduate students partial support for graduate studies.
+In addition, students are expected to fulfill a service commitment to the department in which the graduate assistantship is awarded.
+There are four levels of assistantships ranging from 7.5 to 20 hours per week per academic semester.
 Information and application forms for the assistantships may be obtained from the Graduate School Office.
 The deadline for applying for assistantships is March 1.